silicondaydream/Arduino-stand/README.md

 - PLA+: For stronger product needs.

 ## Usage
-This proect is intended for prototyping components
+This project is intended for prototyping components

 ## Collaboration and Contributions
 Feel free to augment or improve upon this design.